AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/working-with-all-content/approve-a-title-for-predictive-content.md

 # Approve a Title for Predictive Content {#approve-a-title-for-predictive-content}

->[!NOTE]
->
->Depending on the purchase date, your Marketo subscription may include either Marketo Predictive Content or Content`<sup>AI</sup>`.
-For those using Predictive Content, Marketo is enabling Content`<sup>AI</sup>` Analytics features until April 30, 2018.
-To keep these features beyond that date, please contact your Marketo Customer Success Manager to upgrade to Marketo Content`<sup>AI</sup>`.

 You can add any title on your All Content page to predictive content by approving it on the All Content page or the Edit Content pop-up.

 ## All Content Page {#all-content-page}